San Marcos La Laguna, Guatemala

 We asked people if there is a lot of crime.
 They answered:

 "San Marcos La Laguna, is generally considered a safe destination for tourists and locals alike.
 However, like any other place, it is not entirely free from crime.
 Petty crimes such as pickpocketing or bag snatching can occur, especially in crowded areas.
 Violent crimes are relatively rare, but they do happen occasionally.
 It's always recommended for visitors to take standard precautions to protect their personal safety and belongings.
-Despite these issues, the overall crime rate in San Marcos La Laguna is relatively low compared to other regions in Guatemala," explained one expat living in San Marcos La Laguna, Guatemala.
+Despite these issues, the overall crime rate in San Marcos La Laguna is relatively low compared to other regions in Guatemala," wrote one member in San Marcos La Laguna.

 What are the schools in San Marcos La Laguna like?